 Requirement exemptions and/or notice of incidents lasting longer than three business days must be submitted through the Emergency Situation Notification Form found here: ftld.com/incident-form/.

-Using a third-party provider does not obviate or transfer your responsibility for compliance with the Requirements.
+Using a third-party provider does not obviate or transfer your responsibility for compliance with the Security Requirements.
 Any arrangement with a third-party provider supporting or hosting an fTLD Domain must be compliant with the relevant Requirements, and this may mean that the registrant needs to contractually bind its third-party providers to implement them.
-For example, if you use a vendor to manage marketing mail-outs to your customers then you likely need to modify your DMARC, DKIM and SPF records to include your authorizedthird-party email senders.
+For example, if you use a vendor to manage marketing mail-outs to your customers then you likely need to modify your DMARC, DKIM and SPF records to include your authorized third-party email senders.
 It is your responsibility to ensure your third-party providers comply with the Requirements.
 Ongoing expenditures will be necessary to maintain, monitor and demonstrate compliance with the Requirements.
 To illustrate, in a DNSSEC deployment, if you add a new name or level to your second-level domain.
 For example, if you create a new product or service and a new name to go along with it— www.newservice.yourbank.bank—you will need to re-sign the zone and re-publish it.
-If you change mail servers or use third-party email senders you will need to immediately update the DMARC record to reflect this.
+If you change mail servers, or use third-party email senders, you will need to immediately update the DMARC record to reflect this.
 You may wish to investigate specialized DNS or email authentication providers that can meet the Requirements, and find new partners to facilitate your implementation.
-New third-party providers have emerged whose business is built around helping clients meet these kinds of Requirements. fTLD has approved a number of third-party providers that can assist you in complying with the Requirements and they are accessible at ftld.com/third-party-provider-program.

-fTLD will periodically review and update the Requirements.
-As these updates occur, you will be provided reasonable notice to implement the updated, relevant Requirements to your fTLD Domain.
+fTLD will periodically review and update the Requirements to continue to evolve and stay ahead of the threats they are designed to mitigate.
+As these updates occur, you will be provided reasonable notice to implement them.

-Our promise to you is that fTLD will continue work collaboratively with industry and security experts to ensure that the Requirements of an fTLD Domain represent proven measures to ensure your security and your customers’ well-placed trust.
+Our promise to you is that fTLD will continue work collaboratively with industry and security experts to ensure that the Requirements represent best practices and security measures to ensure the security of .BANK and .INSURANCE domains and your customers’ well-placed trust.